elliotenglish/knowledge_base/plasma_physics.md

 ## $z$-screw

-A $z$-screw is the configurationw hen you have a current flowing along the $\phi$ direction around the major axis of the torus.
+A $z$-screw is the configuration when you have a current flowing along the $\phi$ direction around the major axis of the torus.

 # Tokamak Force Breakdown